-The leader of the 501st strikes back in the Black Series…
+The leader of the 501st strikes back to enhance the Black Series collection…

 Just like the Death Star Trooper, Clone Captain Rex has had the benefit of two releases.
 The first coming in the form of a HASCON exclusive and without the digital print tech, and the second version that I’m reviewing, which uses the digital print tech.
 That’s not the only difference, this version being a regular release, Hasbro removed two accessories – the blaster and the rifle.
 This version only comes with the two blaster pistols and the removable helmet.